Reviewer Guidelines

 Ethical Responsibilities of Reviewers

-• Maintain strict confidentiality of all manuscripts and review materials
+• Maintain strict confidentiality

-• Provide objective, constructive, and unbiased feedback
+• Provide objective and unbiased feedback

-• Disclose any conflicts of interest that may affect the review process
+• Disclose conflicts of interest

-• Complete the review within the agreed timeframe
+• Complete review within agreed timeframe

-By participating in the peer-review process, reviewers contribute significantly to maintaining the quality, credibility, and integrity of scholarly publishing in Genius Journal of Nursing (GJN).
+By participating in the peer-review process, reviewers contribute to maintaining the quality, credibility, and integrity of scholarly publishing in Genius Journal of Nursing (GJN).